jalalon11/Npatag-lis/README.md

-# Grading System
+# PATAG LIS

-A comprehensive web-based grading system built with Laravel for managing student grades, attendance, and academic records.
+A comprehensive web-based LIS with agrading system built with Laravel for managing student grades, attendance, and academic records.

 ## Features